-RICHMOND – We hear that the much beloved Richfood store brand is disappearing.
+RICHMOND – The much beloved Richfood store brand is disappearing.
 Richfood was, for most of the 20th century, the dominant grocery name in Virginia; its dairy complex along I-95 in Richmond promoted ubiquitous Richfood milk to anyone driving up and down the East Coast.
-A friend in
+A friend in Richmond tells me

 MATHEWS, Va. – For brand archaeologists, the best dig site is Cracker Barrel.
 They are fascinating museums of America’s business history, not to mention their gift shops filled with old-time brands.
 Here pictured in a restaurant near Jacksonville, Florida are cans of Tidewater Long Wearing Motor Oil.
 We thank Catesby